Schramm's formula and the Green's function for multiple SLE: Martingale observables as CFT correlation functions

 We expect from the above discussion that there exists an appropriate choice of the integration contour $\gamma$ in (\ref{integratedMdef}) such that $\partial_z P(z, \xi^1, \xi^2) = \text{const} \times \mathcal{M}_0^{(z)}$, that is, we expect

-where $c(\kappa)$ is a complex constant.
+where $c(\kappa)$ is a complex constant and $y = \im z$.
 Setting $\xi^1= 0$ and $\xi^2 = \xi$ in this formula, we arrive at the prediction (\ref{Pdef}) for the Schramm probability $P(z,\xi)$.
 Indeed, the integration with respect to $x$ in (\ref{Pdef}) recovers $P$ from $\partial_z P$ and ensures that $P$ tends to zero as $\re z \to \infty$.
 On the other hand, the choice of the integration contour from $\bar{z}$ to $z$ in (\ref{Mdef}) is mandated by the requirement that $P(z, \xi)$ should satisfy the correct boundary conditions as $z$ approaches the real axis.
+See \cite[Lecture 15]{KM2013} (see also, e.g., \cite{KBZ2012} and the references therein).
 Moreover, $P(z,\xi)$ must be a real-valued function tending to $1$ as $\re z \to -\infty$; this fixes the constant $c(\kappa)$.